 Of course, if you can find a simpler example to report instead of the original one, that is a convenience.
-Errors in the output will be easier to spot, running under the debugger will take less time, etc. Most GCC bugs involve just one function, so the most straightforward way to simplify an example is to delete all the function definitions except the one where the bug occurs.
+Errors in the output will be easier to spot, running under the debugger will take less time, etc. Most GNU Fortran bugs involve just one function, so the most straightforward way to simplify an example is to delete all the function definitions except the one where the bug occurs.
 Those earlier in the file may be replaced by external declarations if the crucial function depends on them.
-(Exception: inline functions may affect compilation of functions defined later in the file.)
+(Exception: inline functions might affect compilation of functions defined later in the file.)

 However, simplification is not vital; if you don't want to do this, report the bug anyway and send the entire test case you used.

 #ifdef BUGaround a statement which, if removed, makes the bug not happen.
 These are just clutter; we won't pay any attention to them anyway.
-Besides, you should send us cpp output, and that can't have conditionals.
+Besides, you should send us preprocessor output, and that can't have conditionals.

 A patch for the bug is useful if it is a good one.
 But don't omit the necessary information, such as the test case, on the assumption that a patch is all we need.
 We might see problems with your patch and decide to fix the problem another way, or we might not understand it at all.

-Sometimes with a program as complicated as GCC it is very hard to construct an example that will make the program follow a certain path through the code.
+Sometimes with a program as complicated as GNU Fortran it is very hard to construct an example that will make the program follow a certain path through the code.
 If you don't send the example, we won't be able to construct one, so we won't be able to verify that the bug is fixed.

 And if we can't understand what bug you are trying to fix, or why your patch should be an improvement, we won't install it.
 A test case will help us to understand.